 If you want to room with another incoming transfer student, both of you must request the other individual on your housing contract.
 If you want to room with a current Miami student, you must request that student on your housing contract and the current student must request you as a roommate by contacting the Office of Student Housing and Meal Plan Services.

-You can visit Associated Student Government's website, which provides information about living off campus.
+You can visit Associated Student Government's website, which provides information about living in non-university housing.

 If you decide to cancel your admission after submitting the deposit, you must notify the Office of Admission in writing.
 The offer of admission and your deposit pertain ONLY to the semester for which you applied and cannot be applied to a later term.

 Miami University does not typically grant a deferral on an offer of admission.
 Only under extreme circumstances such as military orders, certain medical conditions, or study abroad for academic credit will the university grant such a deferral.
 Each request for deferral is handled on a case-by-case basis.
-Please contact Brian Jicinsky at 513-529-2536 if you qualify to request a deferral.
+Please contact Sarah Unger at 513-529-8507 if you qualify to request a deferral.

 A final transcript from the college/university you previously attended is required for the following reasons:

 - Our offer of acceptance is based upon review of your high school transcript or college coursework completed prior to application.
 A final transcript reflects your performance in current coursework also.